alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-The AuthDataStore, once implemented, should know what key the AuthSession is saved under.

-For iOS I use Keychain as my default data store because it’s encrypted, unlike UserDefaults (never store authentication credentials in UserDefaults) or FileSystem.

-We get our AuthSession from `RemoteAuthProvider` and have the means to cache it in `AuthDataStore`.
+So once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally with an `AuthDataStore`.
 This begs the question: "When should I cache an AuthSession?
 And when should I remove an AuthSession from cache."

+(Checkmark on Behavior 2)

+This is a larner issue requiring special attention, the challenge of synchronization.

 <h3>The Challenge of Synchronizing Remote, Local, and Runtime Authentication State</h3>